My New Years Snowmobiling Resolutions…

 #7 Find Quebec’s Best (Trail Accessible) Sugar Pie

-Quebec’s answer to butter tarts, sugar pie may be even more sinfully sweet.
-Unfortunately, I like it best with vanilla ice cream, so it’s hard on the waistline.
+Quebec’s answer to butter tarts, sugar pie, may be even more sinfully sweet.
+Unfortunately, I like it best with vanilla ice cream, so it’s even harder on the waistline.
 But my dentist is ecstatic.
-Ask for tarte au sucre et crème glacée next time you’re snowmobiling in Quebec.
+Ask for “tarte au sucre et crème glacée” next time you’re snowmobiling in Quebec.t

 #8 Remember Bathing Suit

 No such thing as a “smart” bathing suit.
-But I’m going to put a reminder in my smart phone to pack one on saddlebag snowmobile tours.
-As long as I can remember to recharge it, I should be able to avoid doing hot tubs in my jockey shorts.
+But I’m going to put a reminder in my smart phone to pack one for saddlebag snowmobile tours.
+As long as I can remember to recharge it, I should be able to avoid hot tubbing in my jockey shorts.

 #9 Start Taking Snowmobile Videos

-I’m not much of a techy, but I do have a top of the line smart phone, so there’s no excuse for not shooting some snowmobile videos to post (except of course, not remembering to charge it).
-If you don’t see any, that means I’ve either forgotten my smart phone, haven’t figured out how to post videos to Facebook yet or am too busy sampling butter tarts and sugar pie (or at my dentist for an emergency filling).
+I’m not much of a techy.
+But I do have a top of the line smart phone.
+So there’s no excuse for not shooting some snowmobile videos to post (except of course, not remembering to charge it).
+If you don’t see any, that means I’ve forgotten my smart phone.
+Or haven’t figured out how to post videos to Facebook yet.
+Or maybe I’m too busy sampling butter tarts and sugar pie (or at my dentist for an emergency filling).

 And New Years Snowmobiling Resolutions #10 Ride More Than Trailer